doctrine-extensions/DoctrineExtensions/doc/translatable.md

 - You can [test live][blog_test] on this blog
 - Public [Translatable repository](http://github.com/l3pp4rd/DoctrineExtensions "Translatable extension on Github") is available on github
 - Using other extensions on the same Entity fields may result in unexpected way
-- May inpact your application performace since it does an additional query for translation if loaded without query hint
+- May impact your application performance since it does an additional query for translation if loaded without query hint
 - Last update date: **2012-02-15**

 **Portability:**